boazbk/tcs/lec_19_cryptography.md

 A great many cryptosystems have been devised and broken throughout the ages.
 Let us recount just one such story.
-In 1587, Mary the queen of Scots, and the heir to the throne of England, wanted to arrange the assasination of her cousin, queen Elisabeth I of
+In 1587, Mary the queen of Scots, and the heir to the throne of England, wanted to arrange the assassination of her cousin, queen Elisabeth I of
 England, so that she could ascend to the throne and finally escape the house arrest under which she has been for the last 18 years.
 As part of this complicated plot, she sent a coded letter to Sir Anthony Babington.
-It is what's known as a _substitution cipher_ where each letter is transformed into a different symbol, and so the resulting letter looks something like [maryscottletterfig](){.ref}.

 ![Snippet from encrypted communication between queen Mary and Sir Babington](../figure/encrypted_letter.jpg){#maryscottletterfig .class width=300px height=300px}

+Mary used what's known as a _substitution cipher_ where each letter is transformed into a different obscure symbol (see [maryscottletterfig](){.ref}).
 At a first look, such a letter might seem rather inscrutable- a meaningless sequence of strange symbols.
 However, after some thought, one might recognize that these symbols _repeat_ several times and moreover that different symbols repeat with different frequencies.
 Now it doesn't take a large leap of faith to assume that perhaps each symbol corresponds to a different letter and the more frequent symbols correspond to letters that occur in the alphabet with higher frequency.
 From this observation, there is a short gap to completely breaking the cipher, which was in fact done by queen Elisabeth's spies who used the decoded letters to learn of all the co-conspirators and to convict queen Mary of treason, a crime for which she was executed.
 Trusting in superficial security measures (such as using "inscrutable" symbols) is a trap that users of cryptography have been falling into again and again over the years.
 (As in many things, this is the subject of a great XKCD cartoon, see [XKCDnavajofig](){.ref}.)